toru173/nomi-discord-python/README.md

 !['Applications' Screenshot](./docs/images/readme/'Applications'%20Screenshot.png)

-The click 'New Application' at the top right of the window.
+Then click 'New Application' at the top right of the window.

 !['New Application' Screenshot](./docs/images/readme/'New%20Application'%20Screenshot.png)